Eltham College: 21st century developments

-Headmaster (2000-2014) Paul Henderson continued a programme of building and development started by Christopher Waller, including major refurbishments to the junior school and music school, and a car park in front of the college.
+Headmaster (2000–2014) Paul Henderson continued a programme of building and development started by Christopher Waller, including major refurbishments to the junior school and music school, and a car park in front of the college.
 The Gerald Moore Art Gallery (partly funded by and named after artist Gerald Moore, an Old Elthamian) opened in 2012, displaying works by Moore, students and other artists.

 Also in 2012, to mark the centenary of the move to Mottingham, the college launched a campaign to raise the funds to replace the Sixth Form Centre and Jubilee Block.
 Construction began in July 2017 and ended in February 2019.
 The new Turberville building (named after Geoffrey Turberville, the college's longest serving headmaster, 1930–1959) is located on the west side of the Old Quad with a new colonnade linking it to existing buildings.
 A triple-height, glazed atrium forms a link between the quad and the playing fields to the east and gives access to the David Robins Sixth Form Centre.

 Girls were admitted to Year 3 and Year 7 for the first time in autumn 2020 (since the late 1970s girls have been members of the sixth form).
 Thus Eltham College will be fully co-educational in every year from autumn 2024.

 Sexual abuse allegations

 As of June 2021, a newspaper article reported that former students who had collected testimonials about alleged incidents between 2016 and 2021 received letters from the school's solicitors requesting them to desist, or provide evidence.
-The school said: “Safeguarding remains our top priority, and we want to do everything we can to make our pupils feel safe and fully supported.
+The school said: "Safeguarding remains our top priority, and we want to do everything we can to make our pupils feel safe and fully supported.
 We have very strong pastoral procedures and reporting systems in place, and these are kept under regular review to ensure they remain fully fit for purpose".

-Alleged malpractice in teacher-assessed grades
+Teacher-assessed grades in 2021

-In February 2022, the Sunday Times investigated possible malpractice in teacher-assessed grades given to pupils at private schools in 2021.
-These replaced the formal exams that were cancelled due to the COVID-19 pandemic.
-For Eltham College, in 2021 72.2% of its A-level entries got A* grades, whereas in 2019 the figure was only 29.1%.
+In February 2022, the Sunday Times investigated the use of teacher assessed grades given to pupils at independent schools across the UK in 2021.
+These had replaced the formal exams that were cancelled due to the COVID-19 pandemic.
+For Eltham College, in 2021, 72.2% of its A-level entries got A* grades, whereas in 2019 the figure was only 29.1%.
 In 2022, the figure was still impressive, but lower at 44%.